HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_09/Check_Points_Ch09.md

 1. All data fields shall be private.
 2. There can not be any mutator methods for the data fields.
 3. No methods is allowed to return a reference to a data field that is mutable, because this reference could be use to make changes.

+## 9.29 ##
+A class where all the data field are private and of primitive types, and the class does not contain any setter methods, implies that the class is immutable.